colinquirk/PsychopyResolutionWR/README.md

 For more in depth changes you will need to overwrite the methods yourself.

 **Note**: this code relies on my templateexperiments module.
-You can get it from https://github.com/colinquirk/templateexperiments and either put it in the same folder as this code or give the path to psychopy in the preferences.
+You can get it from https://github.com/colinquirk/templateexperiments.
+The simplest way to set it up is to move the template.py file into this folder (next to resolutionwr.py).
+Alterntively, you can give the path to psychopy in the preferences.

 ### Classes